Ready to try something new?

 If you utilize available resources, you might find yourself making more efficient use of your time.

 For example, what if you spent your time collaborating with your colleagues, doing mathematics together, and discussing effective ways to engage students in mathematical concepts?
-Strong, collaborative teacher relationships that are focused on student learning and quality instruction can be a true game-changer for the next school year.
+Strong, collaborative teacher relationships that are focused on student learning and quality instruction can be a true game-changer.

 And for Texas math educators, you don’t have to worry about using unvetted, potentially ineffective instructional tools when you lean on Texas Home Learning.
 It has vetted and approved only the best options to support your students, including the Carnegie Learning Texas Math Solution aligned to TEKS and our professional learning services.